danforthcenter/plantcv/README.md

   2. Maintain and improve existing code: fix bugs, improving quality or speed of functions, add more detailed documentation
   3. [Open](https://github.com/danforthcenter/plantcv/issues) issues and add suggestions to improve PlantCV

-PlantCV is licensed under a GPL 2.0 share-alike license, please see license for more information.
+PlantCV is licensed under a GPL 2.0 share-alike license to promote open-development of plant image processing functions, please see license for more information.

 ___
 ###<a id="newcode"></a> New Code to PlantCV